kiran3807/python-promise-tutorial/README.md

 ```
 The code above goes side-ways faster than it moves further.

-##Multi-threading :

-Multi-threading allows you to have parallel flow of execution either by time-slicing or by executing on multiple cores
-Operation that we perform are usually either processor bound or IO bound.

-IO bound operation spend relatively large time waiting for response, doing nothing.

-##The Global interpretor lock :

-python, although spawns kernel threads, but at the level of the language interpretor can only run a single python thread at a time
-the implication being even in a multi-core system true parallel execution is not possible in python systems.
-Unless we spawn sub-processes that is

-##Where are python threads usefull ?

-They are generally usefull for threads which are IO bound as python can schedule and switch to other threads when the IO thread is waiting

-##Enter Asynchronous programming :

-This is another paradigm for concurrent programming, it is generally described as being event-driven. that is we have an event loop
-on a single thread, which listens to events and executes the functions accordingly.
-Most famous example here would be node.js

-asynchrnous programming is a good fit for IO bound operations as we are essentially run a single loop without the over head of thread creation and context switching.
-Not to mention the synchronisation efforts that go along with threads, like semaphores and mutexes

-Also asynchrnous programming is used in GUI environment

-asynchronous programming being event driven , heavily depends on call-backs

-##Callbacks ?? :

-A type of inversion of control, callbacks are basically higher-order functions, fancy term for functions that can be passed to other functions as arguments

-programming using callbacks for event handlers requires a change of perspective but is pretty cool once you get used to it

-However callbacks present us with a problem, say we want to execute blocks of code synchronously , one after another.

-For example , say we want to retreive the id of an employee first and then make a call using that id to get his details

-things can are never this simple and real life and the situations leads to a phenomenon called call-back-hell.
-Here enter promises

-##Promises :
+##Promises to the rescue :

-They are a design pattern
+The Promise is a design pattern
-That allow you to write asynchronous code in a synchronous manner. instead passing functions inside functions you can simply chain the calls
-thus greatly simplyfying the logic flow of the code
+That allow you to write asynchronous code in a "synchronous" manner. instead passing callbacks around you can simply chain the calls thus greatly simplyfying the logic flow of the code.

+A promise basically is a representation of unfinished work, a token that the information will be arriving in future.
+The implementation of promises we will be using in the examples is `defer` from twisted.

+Here is a language agnostic example of how promises behave :

+"some code here"

+###Note : There is a subtle difference between defer object in twisted and Promise object that is actually described in the A+ standard.
+Defer contains the

+Twisted calls the object deffered object.
 The implementation of promises we will be using is defer from twisted. on ubuntu do apt-get install python-twisted
 on RHEL/Centos yum install python-twisted

-A promise basically is a representation of unfinished work, a token that the information will be arriving in future.
-Twisted calls the object deffered object.
+write about how prmise help you in decoupling the interfaces...

 The most important method we will be needing : addCallbacks